ravendb/docs/Documentation/3.5/Raven.Documentation.Pages/client-api/session/storing-entities.java.markdown

-# Session : Storing entities in session
+# Session: Storing entities in session

 To store entities inside session object use one of the four `store` methods.